Factsheet about meningococcal disease

 Advances in the control of meningococcal disease have taken place over the past decades through prophylactic vaccination.
 Vaccination against IMD is part of general immunisation programs in certain EU/EEA Member States, while other countries only recommend the vaccination of specific risk groups.

-All licenced meningococcal vaccines are inactivated.
+All licensed meningococcal vaccines are inactivated.
 There are polysaccharide and polysaccharide-conjugated vaccines based on the capsules of serotypes A, C, Y and W. An advantage of conjugate vaccines is their ability to generate an immunological memory.
 Due to similarities with the neural cell adhesive molecule, a human glycoprotein, the serogroup B capsule is poorly immunogenic as an antigen.
 Vaccines against serogroup B are based on surface proteins of Neisseria meningitidis group B.

 The following meningococcal vaccines are approved for use in the EU based on a centralised licensing procedure: